reframejs/reframe/docs/react-server-starter.md

 # React Server

-Starter to create a web app with
+Starter to create a web app with:
  - React front-end
  - Node.js server